TheWhale01/blog-ideas/content/posts/42/BADASS.md

 **Busybox:** Is a condensed executable that includes multiple essential CLI tools.
 It comes in handy when working with a limited system both in terms of storage and performance.

 **OSPF:** Protocol to determine the shortest path that a packet sent through a network should take.
-This allows to have minimum response time (PING) when working with large scale networks
+This allows to have minimum response time (PING) when working with enterprise scale networks

+__IS-IS:__ Does pretty much the same as the __OSPF__ protocol but at a larger scale and with more communication protocols (__IPv6__ for example).